karanb192/awesome-claude-skills/CONTRIBUTING.md

 Rate skills honestly based on utility and quality:

-- ⭐⭐⭐⭐⭐ - Essential, game-changing, widely used
+- ⭐⭐⭐⭐⭐ - Essential, game-changing, widely used (100+ GitHub stars, proven in production)
-- ⭐⭐⭐⭐ - Very useful, high quality, well-maintained
+- ⭐⭐⭐⭐ - Very useful, high quality, well-maintained (50+ stars, good documentation)
-- ⭐⭐⭐ - Solid, useful for specific cases
+- ⭐⭐⭐ - Solid, useful for specific cases (working, maintained, clear purpose)
-- ⭐⭐ - Niche use case, needs improvement
+- ⭐⭐ - Niche use case, needs improvement (limited use, sparse docs)
-- ⭐ - Experimental, early stage
+- ⭐ - Experimental, early stage (beta, incomplete, proof-of-concept)

+**When in doubt:** Start with ⭐⭐⭐ and adjust based on adoption and quality.

 ## Pull Request Process